CityOfZion/neo-privatenet-docker/README.md

 - `neo-privnet.wif`: a wif private key you can import into other clients (neo-gui for example).

 Those files will get you access to the wallet containing all the NEO and GAS for your private network.

----

-There is also a turnkey Docker image with the initial 100m NEO and 16.6k GAS already claimed in a ready-to-use wallet available here: https://hub.docker.com/r/metachris/neo-privnet-with-gas/

 ## Install neo-gui or neo-gui-developer